RSKriegs/justjoinit_ETL/README.md

 And the final dataset that I've published on Kaggle: https://www.kaggle.com/datasets/kriegsmaschine/polish-it-job-board-data-from-2022

-If you still want to access dashboards, here are the links. https://datastudio.google.com/reporting/ce85abd5-19c5-4fa4-9ae9-83db79f1ea32 (with deduplicated data) https://datastudio.google.com/reporting/aff55800-36a9-45a0-b1ee-c88c193a0a92 (without deduplication)
+If you still want to access dashboards, here are the links:

+https://datastudio.google.com/reporting/ce85abd5-19c5-4fa4-9ae9-83db79f1ea32 (with deduplicated data)

+https://datastudio.google.com/reporting/aff55800-36a9-45a0-b1ee-c88c193a0a92 (without deduplication)

 It should be visible to anybody on the internet.
 If not, try to log into your free Google account.